 The zoning code for the Downtown Overlay Zone promotes and encourages revitalization and growth of Downtown by:

 CODE OF ORDINANCES | CHAPTER 656 ZONING CODE | PART 3.
 SCHEDULE OF DISTRICT REGULATIONS

 SUBPART H: DOWNTOWN OVERLAY ZONE AND DOWNTOWN DISTRICT USE AND FORM REGULATIONS

-For questions concerning the current Downtown Streetscape Design Guidelines, please contact Lori Radcliffe-Meyers, Redevelopment Coordinator at (904) 255-5307 or LRMeyers@coj.net.
+For questions about the Downtown Design Guidebook, or other zoning and land use matters, please contact Susan Kelly, Redevelopment Coordinator, at (904) 255-5307 or KSusan@coj.net.

 Note: The Downtown Zoning Overlay regulations may be in addition to other land use and zoning regulations.
 Please contact the Downtown Investment Authority on zoning and land use matters.